alejandrofdez-us/similarity-ts/README.md

 ## Usage

-Users must provide numpy objects containing multivariate time series.
+Users must create a new `SimilarityTs` object by calling its constructor and passing the following parameters.

-- `-ts1` should point to a single `csv` filename.
-This time series may represent the baseline or ground truth time series.
+- `ts1` This time series may represent the baseline or ground truth time series as a `numpy` object with shape `[length, num_features]`.
-- `-ts2_path` can point to another single `csv` filename or a directory that contains multiple `csv` files to be compared with `-ts1` file.
-- `-head` if your time series files include a header this argument must be present.
-If not present, the software understands that csv files don't include a header row.
+- `ts2s` A single or a set of time series as a `numpy` object with shape `[num_time_series, length, num_features]`.

 Constraints:

-- `-ts1` time-series file and `-ts2_path` time-series file(s) must:
+- `ts1` time-series and `ts2s` time-series file(s) must:
     - have the same dimensionality (number of columns)
-    - not include a timestamp column
+    - do not include a timestamp column
     - include only numeric values
-    - include the same header (if present)
-- if a header is present as first row, use the `-head` argument
-- all `-ts2_path` time-series files must have the same length (number of rows).
+- all `ts2s` time-series must have the same length (number of rows).

-Note: the column delimiter is automatically detected.

-If `-ts1` time-series file is longer (more rows) than `-ts2_path` time-series file(s), the `-ts1` time series will be divided in windows of the same length as the `-ts2_path` time-series file(s).
+If `ts1` time-series is longer (more rows) than `ts2s` time-series, the `ts1` time series will be divided in windows of the same length as the `-ts2s` time-series.

-For each `-ts2_path` time-series file, the most similar window (*) from `-ts1` time series is selected.
+For each `ts2s` time-series, the most similar window (*) from `ts1` time series is selected.

-Finally, metrics and figures that assess the similarity between each pair of `-ts2_path` time-series file and its associated most similar `-ts1` window are computed.
+Finally, metrics and figures that assess the similarity between each pair of `ts2s` time-series and its associated most similar `ts1` window are computed.

-(*) `-w_select_met` is the metric used for the selection of the most similar `-ts1` time-series window per each `--ts2_path` time-series file(s).`dtw` is the default value, however, any of the
+(*) The metric used for the selection of the most similar `ts1` time-series window per each `ts2s` time-series file is selectable.`dtw` is the default selected metric, however, any of the
-[metrics](#available-metrics) are also available for this purpose using this argument.
+[metrics](#available-metrics) are also available for this purpose.
+See the [toolkit configuration section](#configuring-the-toolkit)

+## Configuring the Toolkit
 Users can provide metrics or figures to be computed/generated:

 - `-m` the [metrics](#available-metrics) names to be computed as a list separated by spaces.